 Worse yet, there’s no reliable way to identify the small number of funds that will go on to outperform in the future; we can only look backwards and identify the ones that did.

 The low cost, low turnover, automatic nature of index funds has been a crushingly superior investment compared to active management for decades, and this trend has been catching on more and more.
-Now, indexed ETFs have further expended the popularity and flexibility of index investing.
+Now, indexed ETFs have further expanded the popularity and flexibility of index investing.

 Vanguard, the world’s largest index fund company, now has over $5 trillion in assets, and Blackrock, the second largest provider of index funds and ETFs, has another $4 trillion in passively managed assets.